 The training proved useful, both in work and life, as I spent ten years caring for my husband, who was terminally ill with cancer, from 1994 – 2004.
 This took its toll, physically, mentally, emotionally.
 I recognised, more deeply than ever, the need to integrate Mind and Body, to work with somatic meaning.
 To be patient.
 To wait.
 To trust.

 The Alexander Technique

 From 2000 – 2003, I volunteered at Bradford Cancer Support Centre, teaching quiet, meditative sessions, both in movement and creative writing, for people who were often very sick.
-I also ran independent classes in T’ai Chi in Leeds, 1997 -2003, and then again from 2005 – 2012.
-Since 2016, Leeds Buddhist Centre is my new base for sessions in T’ai Chi and Chi Kung, and the power of “chi” inherent in the breath itself.
+I have also been running independent classes in T’ai Chi and Chi Kung in Leeds since 2005.
+You can read about my current classes here.

 It is a continued delight to dance – both for myself, and with others.
 Always, the body is unfolding its secrets, if we just tune in and listen.
 Martha Graham in her autobiography ‘Blood Memory’, says it better than I ever could.

 ‘Outside my studio door in my garden, is a tree that has always been a symbol of facing life, and in many ways it is a dancer.
 It began as a sapling when I first moved here and although a wire gate was in its way, it persisted and grew to the light, and now thirty years later it is a tree with a very thick trunk, with the wire embedded within.
 Like a dancer it went to the light and carried the scars of its journey inside.
 You traverse, you work, you make it right.
 You embody within yourself that curiosity, use that avidity for life….The body is a sacred garment…and should be treated with honour…’